-We will be hosting two Dinner & Dialogue events in Spring 2022.
+We will be hosting three Dinner & Dialogue events in Fall 2022.
 Students of all identities and experiences are invited to participate in these powerful peer-facilitated conversations.
 Each conversation’s goal is to explore how power and privilege intersect with the topic; what participants can learn from hearing one another's experiences; and what can be collectively gained through recognizing our own power and social responsibility.

 Questions?
 Email firstname.lastname@example.org.

 Thursday, October 20 - Is Language Trend?
 Exploring African American Vernacular English Appropriation and Appreciation (6:30-8:00 p.m. in Satow Room)

 How do we reckon with the popularization of certain words and phrases from African American Vernacular English (AAVE)?
 When aspects of AAVE arise to cultural popularity, questions arise about authenticity.
 How do we know the origins of certain phrases?
 How do we reconcile with multiple social identities claiming certain parts of the popular lexicon?
 This workshop seeks to explore the distinctions between cultural appropriation, appreciation, and capital.

 Thursday, November 17 - The Unseen: Unhoused People and Gentrificiation (6:30-8:00 p.m. in Lerner 555)